how motor ways work logo

 The motorways in the UK originally had no speed limit, designed to allow for cars to travel up to 100mph in safety.
 The first opened around half a century ago in 1958.

 So how do we deal with these pests?
-Contrary to popular belief it is NOT illegal to undertake but it can be considered dangerous and traffic police are likely to frown upon such a behaviour.
+Contrary to popular belief it is NOT illegal to undertake but it can be considered dangerous and traffic police are likely to frown upon such behaviour.
 I wouldn't recommend it but I will admit to undertaking in a situation where overtaking middle lane hogs would slow the outside lane down unnecessarily.
 On these occasions I undertake carefully at a steady speed and keep an eye on the actions of the middle laner.

 I am also under the impression that talks are in place to make undertaking illegal in all cases.
 I guess if you read this site and are unsure then have a quick search on the internet, I certainly couldn't find anything on the internet to prove undertaking was illegal except reading misinformed forum users' posts.